-Getting introduced to my CASA was a change in my life.
 Before my CASA, my life was a bridge ready to break down.
-Coming from a home with strictly religious parents and know nothing about the rebel behind their backs…coming from a home where there’s nothing but verbal abuse, and sometimes physical abuse… having to fight in school, and home, and basically everywhere so that nobody could hurt me.
-And also being mentally self-destructive.
-I was in the foster care system for a while before I met my CASA, and for a while I didn’t really like to have weekly visits with her because it was something new and strange to me.
-But as time flies I started learning new strategies on how to communicate with others with respect, how to have fun and interact with people, and also how to stick up for myself when things went wrong.
-CASA made a really big change in my life and if it weren’t for them, I would be where I am now making progress and being successful.
-Thank you.
+Coming from a home with strictly religious parents, where there’s nothing but verbal abuse, and sometimes physical abuse… having to fight in school, and home.
+Then I met my CASA and as I spent time with her, I started learning new strategies on how to communicate with others with respect, how to have fun and interact with people, and also how to stick up for myself when things went wrong.
+CASA made a really big change in my life.

 Pictured: CASA Youth on her first day of softball summer camp.
 Her CASA was able to locate, enroll, and assist with transportation to ensure she was able to participate in one of her passions.